I’d like to introduce you to Joanna and Breanna.

 When: May 2016 – Present

 And on September 16, 2019, the Arizona Supreme Court ruled in favor of Joanna and Breanna, recognizing that Phoenix cannot force artists to express messages that violate their religious beliefs.
 Now, Joanna and Breanna can continue to live out their faith in their business without fear of government punishment.

 Where: Phoenix, Arizona

-Brush & Nib Studio is in Phoenix, and it is challenging Phoenix’s attempt to use its ordinance to compel Brush & Nib to create art.
+Brush & Nib Studio is located in Phoenix, and it challenged Phoenix’s attempt to use its ordinance to compel Joanna and Breanna to create art expressing messages that violate their religious beliefs.
 But this is not the only law of its kind.
 ADF is defending creative professionals against similar laws in Colorado, Kentucky, Minnesota, and Washington.

 Why: To uphold the constitutional rights of all Americans.

 This case and its outcome matter to everyone.
 It is an important victory for religious freedom and freedom of speech – and one we can all celebrate.